-This account is further subdivided into:

-- other changes in the volume of assets account - · revaluation account
+This account is further subdivided into: other changes in the volume of assets account, III.3.1, and revaluation account, III.3.2.

-The other changes in the volume of assets account records the changes in assets, liabilities and net worth between opening and closing balance sheets that are due neither to transactions between institutional units, as recorded in the capital and financial accounts, nor to holding gains and losses as recorded in the revaluation account.
+The other changes in the volume of assets account records the changes in assets, liabilities and net worth between opening and closing balance sheets that are neither because of transactions between institutional units, as recorded in the capital and financial accounts, nor holding gains and losses as recorded in the revaluation account.
 Examples include reclassifications and write-offs.
 The balancing item for this account is other changes in volume (B.102).